Bridge Collapse – Course of Construction

 SPECS worked through these challenges.
 One strategy employed was issuing multiple requests for information (RFI) to get the accurate and comprehensive responses required.
 All documents received were cross-referenced to detect discrepancies.

-Key to the process were the critical analysis tools that SPECS used to slice available information into many categories and analyze these against policy allowance.
+Keys to the process were the critical analysis tools that SPECS used to slice available information into many categories and analyze these against policy allowance.
 From there, a master database was created to compare various sources of information.
 The team measured all cost elements against industry benchmarks to comprehend thoroughly and explain any variances, which were followed up on an as-needed basis via RFI questions.
 In doing so, numerous inconsistencies in the information and documentation, as well as in the claim process, were identified.

 Drawing upon their backgrounds in Engineering, Finance, and leadership, the SPECS team discovered additional issues in the file details.
-The team’s knowledge and experience was required in order to use the engineer’s report to conduct damage analysis, recommend an action plan, and complete claim reports.
+The team’s knowledge and experience were required in order to use the engineer’s report to conduct damage analysis, recommend an action plan, and complete claim reports.

 While managing this review process and cost benchmarking, SPECS maintained an impartial position by keeping all parties involved.
 This included sharing both the methodology and the results (with permission from the insurance company), after examining the first set of invoices.
 This transparent approach, coupled with subject matter expertise and careful preparation, helped expedite claim resolution.